-You probably have read somewhere that 10% is the magic number for SaaS marketing budget.
+You probably have read that 10% is the magic number for a SaaS marketing budget.
 But the reality is that there's no magic number.

-It really depends on your business model, stage of growth, competition, and industry.
+It depends on your business model, growth stage, competition, and industry.

-Well, 10% could be a good starting point for a SaaS marketing budget for other companies but it doesn't mean it would work wonders on other companies as well.
+Well, 10% could be a good starting point for a SaaS marketing budget for other companies, but it doesn't mean it would work wonders for other companies.